eltreum0/eltruism/README.md

 \
 Skins:\
 Adds shadows to frames\
+Adds a Dark Souls or GTA based animation when the player dies\
+Add borders to frames, which can be customized in style and size/color\
+Expanded Stables, showing all hunter pets in one window.
+This module is a fork of Improved Stable Frame by Cybeloras.
+License information in the Licenses folder\
 Show a stealth overlay when in stealth\
 Wider Transmog Window for Retail\
 Reskinned Character Panel for Retail, featuring expanded character art, class icon and class colors\
-Reskinned Character Panel for TBC and Classic, featuring ilvl, class icon and class colors\
+Reskinned Character Panel for TBC and Classic, featuring ilvl, class icon, sockets, enchants and class colors\
 Add a Level Up Toast frame for TBC and Classic\
 Add item levels to Character Panel in TBC/Classic, which is a fork of Simple Item levels by Kemayo\
 Expanded Talent Trees for TBC/Classic\
-Add borders to frames, which can be customized in style and size/color\
-Expanded Stables, showing all hunter pets in one window.
-This module is a fork of Improved Stable Frame by Cybeloras.
-License information in the Licenses folder\
 Customize the castbar spark\
-Skin the Quest Log, adding class colors\
+Skin the Objective Quest Log, adding class colors\
+Skins the Quest Log, adding a button for a Wowhead link and in TBC/Classic makes it wider\
+Skin the Profession windows in TBC/Classic, making it wider\
 Change the default cursor size\
 \
 Miscelanous:\